What is revenue? Definition, formula and how to track it

 Service-based businesses

-Revenue = Hourly rate × Number of hours worked (For consultants or freelancers)
+Revenue = Hourly rate × Number of hours worked (for consultants or freelancers)

 Subscription-based businesses